marigerr/react-momentum/README.md

 Developed as [Chingu Cohort](https://chingu-cohorts.github.io/chingu-directory/) "Build to Learn" project

-Web demo of extension is available at https://t5-momentum.surge.sh
+Web demo of extension is available at https://marigerr.github.io/react-momentum-clone/

 **Note: The web demo of extension is viewable only for desktops as project was built as a chrome extension which are desktop only**

-## Install Extension
+## Install Extension for development

 1. After cloning repo locally, run `npm install` and then `npm run build`
 1. Open Chrome and navigate to `chrome://extensions`